rcomno/Milestone-Project-1/Journal.md

-Ive relized a system that Im incapable of coding that being a tracking across reloads of playr money WARNING VARABILES IN MOST FUNCTIONS MAY NEED TO BE CHANGED IN ORDER TO MOVE TOWARDS WORKING PROTOTYPE Wasn't able to find a way to output rifs from sepreat click funcs to the same var/HTML element
+Ive relized a system that Im incapable of coding that being a tracking across reloads of playr money WARNING VARABILES IN MOST FUNCTIONS MAY NEED TO BE CHANGED IN ORDER TO MOVE TOWARDS WORKING PROTOTYPE Wasn't able to find a way to output rifs from sepreat click funcs to the same var/HTML element got first half individuals working but no way to test second half

 -css(won't get to styling no time)